edurant/edurant.github.io/courses/csc4601/ps/09/index.md

 - Finally, plot $f(x)$ and the points (e.g., $(x_1, f(x_1)), (x_2, f(x_2)), \cdots$) of each step connected by lines.

 ## Problem 5: $\nabla$-licious!
 Many functions used in machine learning take a vector as input and return a scalar.
-These are called vector-valued functions.
+These are called scalar fields or scalar-valued functions of a vector.
 For example, the function $f(c)$ takes a vector $v$ of length $N$ and returns a scalar.
 Formally, we write $f : R^N \to R$ to describe such a function.
 To optimize this function, we need to take the derivative.
-The derivative of vector-valued function is called a gradient.
+The derivative of scalar field is called a gradient.
 The gradient of $f(v)$ is indicated by $\nabla f(v)$ and is a vector of partial derivatives:

 ![Gradient](gradient.png)